Sutno

 Sutno is a village in the administrative district of Gmina Mielnik, within Siemiatycze County, Podlaskie Voivodeship, in eastern Poland, close to the border with Belarus.
-It lies approximately 5 km east of Mielnik, 22 km south-east of Siemiatycze, and 89 km south of the regional capital Białystok.

 It is situated on the Bug River.

 History

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was first occupied by the Soviet Union until 1941, and then by Germany until 1944.
 In 1941, the Germans carried out a massacre of 19 local men (see Nazi crimes against the Polish nation).